ivangsa/ivangsa.github.io/src/content/articles/arcadia/003-event-storming-arcadia-editions.md

 ---
 title: "Event Storming Arcadia Editions: Discovering the Order Flow"
-summary: "For Arcadia Editions during a launch, the failure paths are the normal cases.
-This is what Event Storming looks like when the domain actually demands it."
+summary: "We know what Arcadia Editions wants to deliver.
+Now we need to discover how.
+Event Storming is how you turn that conversation into a shared understanding of the business.
+This is what that looks like in practice."
 date: 2026-05-04
 tags:
   - arcadia